reverettai/reverettai.github.io/_posts/2009-06-29-benvenuto-a-torino-a-day-in-the-life-of-a-mountain-dwelling-physicist.md

 ---
 layout: post-light-feature
-title: Benvenuto a Torino: A Day in the Life of a Mountain-Dwelling Physicist
+title: Benvenuto a Torino - A Day in the Life of a Mountain-Dwelling Physicist
 description: "That time I lived in the foothills of the Italian Alps for the summer."
 categories: [blog, travel, italy]
 modified: 2009-06-29